PHX Minerals (NYSE:PHX) Posts Earnings Results, Misses Estimates By $0.19 EPS

-PHX Minerals (NYSE:PHX) released its quarterly earnings results on Monday.
-The oil and gas producer reported ($0.12) earnings per share (EPS) for the quarter, missing the Zacks’ consensus estimate of $0.07 by ($0.19), Fidelity Earnings reports.
-PHX Minerals had a positive return on equity of 4.55% and a negative net margin of 18.98%.
+PHX Minerals (NYSE:PHX) issued its quarterly earnings data on Monday.
+The oil and gas producer reported ($0.12) earnings per share for the quarter, missing the Zacks’ consensus estimate of $0.07 by ($0.19), Fidelity Earnings reports.
+PHX Minerals had a negative net margin of 18.98% and a positive return on equity of 4.55%.
 During the same period in the previous year, the business posted $0.02 EPS.

-The firm also recently disclosed a quarterly dividend, which will be paid on Thursday, March 3rd.
-Shareholders of record on Thursday, February 17th will be issued a $0.015 dividend.
-This represents a $0.06 dividend on an annualized basis and a yield of 2.74%.
-The ex-dividend date is Wednesday, February 16th.
-This is a positive change from PHX Minerals’s previous quarterly dividend of $0.01.
-PHX Minerals’s payout ratio is currently -23.53%.
+The company also recently disclosed a quarterly dividend, which will be paid on Thursday, March 3rd.
+Shareholders of record on Thursday, February 17th will be paid a $0.015 dividend.
+The ex-dividend date of this dividend is Wednesday, February 16th.
+This represents a $0.06 annualized dividend and a yield of 2.69%.
+This is an increase from PHX Minerals’s previous quarterly dividend of $0.01.
+PHX Minerals’s dividend payout ratio (DPR) is presently -23.53%.

-In other PHX Minerals news, major shareholder Edenbrook Capital, Llc acquired 10,001 shares of the stock in a transaction on Friday, October 29th.
-The shares were bought at an average price of $3.05 per share, with a total value of $30,503.05.
-The acquisition was disclosed in a legal filing with the SEC, which is available at this link.
-Insiders acquired a total of 64,726 shares of company stock worth $197,386 in the last ninety days.
-4.10% of the stock is owned by corporate insiders.
+In other news, major shareholder Edenbrook Capital, Llc acquired 10,001 shares of the firm’s stock in a transaction on Friday, October 29th.
+The stock was acquired at an average price of $3.05 per share, with a total value of $30,503.05.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available through this hyperlink.
+In the last three months, insiders acquired 64,726 shares of company stock valued at $197,386.
+4.10% of the stock is owned by insiders.

 PHX Minerals, Inc engages in the acquisition, management, and development of non-operated oil and natural gas properties, including wells located on the firm’s mineral and leasehold acreage.
 Its products include natural gas, crude oil and NGL.
 The company was founded in 1926 and is headquartered in Oklahoma City, OK.